HamzLDN/RemoteDesktop/README.md

 # RemoteDesktop
 Reverse remote desktop application still in development

-I would appreciate some support on this project to keep me going.
+I would appreciate a small donation for this project to keep me motivated to do more.
 This is just the start :)

 ## Setup
 - Make sure to install git here: